Growing Blueberries in Containers

 • How do I prepare garden soil for blueberries in containers?

-• Use an acidic soil mix with ingredients like peat moss, pine bark, and regular potting soil to maintain the pH level required for blueberries.
+• Use an acidic soil mix with ingredients like peat moss, pine bark, and regular potting mix to maintain the pH level required for blueberries.
+You can also incorporate peat moss to enhance the growing medium.

 • Do blueberry plants in containers produce fruit?